 Of course, it takes time to collect all this information.
 For instance, observing customer conversation is an ongoing process that’s always happening with the support staff, social media managers, and sales personnel.

 Communication channels have to stay open, and UX researchers have to be on standby at all times with their user-testing regimen.
 In other words, coming up with a user-centric design isn’t something you wing.
 A lot has to be planned beforehand and factored into the designing process.

 So how do you promote a user-centric design in Singapore?

-It’s pretty simple: with a user-centered design, your focus should always be with the end-user.
+It’s pretty simple: with a user-centred design, your focus should always be on the end-user.
 They’ll are the people to guide your designing process every step of the way

 During the development phase, you must focus on the characteristics of the targeted user population, and the tasks they’re involved with, in the meat world.

 That said, here’s how you promote a more user-centric web design:

 You want to come up with an interactive system design.
 So there’s no way you’re going to leave the end-user out of the designing process.